Home Science Atom Structure Electron Configuration

 The hydrogen atom contains only one electron in 1s hydrogen energy levels with electronic configuration 1s1.

 But difficult for readers to remember the electron energy levels diagram for many electronic configurations.
-Therefore, the trivial way but most convenient way to remember these electronic energy levels is given below the diagram.
+Therefore, the trivial way but most convenient way to remember these electronic energy levels is given above the diagram.

 • The different electron orbitals originating from the same electronic energy levels are written in horizontal lines.